 “First-generation students often lack information about intangibles,” said Mitchell Langbert, associate professor of business administration at the Brooklyn College School of Business in New York, in an interview.
-Historically, the school’s mission has been to offer access to higher education to first-generation and otherwise underprivileged students; as of the spring of 2014, 32 percent of its undergraduates came from families where neither parent attended college, and many students are immigrants or children of immigrants.
+Historically, the school’s mission has been to offer access to higher education to first-generation and otherwise underprivileged students.
+About a third of its come from families where neither parent attended college, and many students are immigrants or children of immigrants .

 These intangibles, according to Langbert, include the importance of networking, interpersonal skills, internships, and relationships.
 He said that for 13 years he taught part-time at NYU Stern, where the students were mostly from more affluent backgrounds, and a key difference he noticed was that the NYU undergraduates were more aggressive in pursuing internships than the Brooklyn students.

 He said he encourages his Brooklyn students to pursue informational interviewing and to become active in professional organizations so they can meet practicing professionals and build long-term relationships in the industries where they want to work.

 “First-generation students should be aware that getting ahead requires more than a degree,” Langbert said.
 “Often, they are proud of the achievement of the degree, but neglect the intangibles, the internships, the aggressive networking, the image, the relationships, and the writing skills that are needed to get the best jobs.”